JaqiKal/ScrollStack/README.md

 <details id="prerequisites">
 <summary style="font-size: 1.2em; font-weight: bold;">Prerequisites</summary>

+Ensure that Python and pip (Python's package installer) are installed on your system.
+These tools are necessary for setting up the local development environment.
+The process works as follows:

 - Ensure [Python](https://www.python.org/) is installed on your system.
 - Verify that Python is installed on your system by checking its version.
 This can be done through a command in the terminal `python --version` or by running a small piece of Python code that outputs the version information.